Generic Name: oxazepam

 Do not take it if the expiry date (EXP) printed on the pack has passed.

-Serepax is not recommended for use in children under 16 years of age, as its safety and effectiveness have not been established in this age group.
+Murelax is not recommended for use in children under 16 years of age.
+Its safety and effectiveness have not been established in this age group.

 Before you take it